 - glaze-over: Heaney creates a compound to indicate the drawing-together of doors with a large glass expanse to them;

-He relives the station stops-and-starts: the growl of shutting doors, the jolt and one-off treble (high–pitched ‘human’ sound) Of iron on iron; the physics of pulling-away: a long centrifugal/ Haulage as it affects every joint in his body: through every dragging socket.
+He relives the station stops-and-starts: the animal growl of shutting doors… the abrupt jolt the high-pitched one-off treble of iron on iron … the physics of pulling-away (a long centrifugal haulage felt in every joint in his body: through every dragging socket.

-One detect tinges of pathos and regret as the poet reflects on his daily routine all that time ago as he was transported through galleried earth his memory the treasury of pictures and sensations that remain: the only relict/ Of all that I belonged to.
+Tinges of pathos and regret increase as the poet reflects on his erstwhile daily routine transported through galleried earth , the only survivor of his previous generation: the only relict of all that I belonged to.

-His time on earth hurtled forward at breakneck speed as if projected like a film in a window mirror-backed/ By blasted weeping rock walls.
+Both his journey and his time on earth hurtled forward at breakneck speed , almost film-like in a window whose reflections he recalls with a touch of elegy (mirror-backed) against blasted weeping rock walls.

 The emotional sub-text is that of a man in his sixties, only too aware of the journey from young manhood to old age.
 He pictures the window-mirror and his image in it as frames from an old film, Flicker-lit. .